ClearcodeHQ/nodejs-microservice-boilerplate/README.md

 The Makefile gives more convenient access to most frequently performed actions, such as rebuilding or starting the service, showing logs or logging into the container.
 It is based on the `docker-compose-local.yml` file, so all external dependencies will be run as well.

+You will also be able to run tests in a docker container, as they would be in a pipeline.
+The results will be available in the `pipieline` directory.

+### Pipelines (for bitbucket)

+The original project was hosted internally on bitbucket, so we have created a pipeline file for it.
+You may find it useful if your setup is also based there, or it may serve you as an example of CD setup.

 ## What to do

 Fill in .env based on .env.dist